Book select flights, hotels, and car rentals

 This card doesn’t offer much in terms of perks beyond the standard American Express benefits, although we’ve seen a few Air Miles Shop the Block offers involving the co-branded cards before, and applying for this card can be an easy way to complete one of those offers.

-The Amex Air Miles Platinum Card allows you to earn 1 Air Mile for every $10 spent at Air Miles partners (Sobeys, Metro, Shell, Lowe’s, etc.)
+The Amex Air Miles Platinum Card allows you to earn 1 Air Mile for every $5 spent on eligible food & drinks and eligible gas & transit in Canada, up to a maximum limit of $30,000 per year.

-You’ll also earn at the same rate when shopping at other grocery stores, gas stations, and drugstores.
-Meanwhile, all other purchases earn at a rate of 1 Air Mile for every $15 spent.
+Meanwhile, all other purchases earn at a rate of 1 Air Mile for every $10 spent.

 When comparing this earning rate to other cards, I’d generally prefer to earn a more valuable currency such as Amex Membership Rewards points on any of the MR-branded cards.

-For example, if I were spending $10 at a grocery store, gas station, or drugstore, then I’d much prefer to earn 20 MR points on the Amex Gold Rewards Card instead of 1 Air Mile.
-And if I were spending $15 on non-bonused purchases, I’d prefer to earn 19 MR points on the Amex Business Platinum instead of 1 Air Mile.
+For example, if I were spending $5 at a grocery store, gas station, or drugstore, then I’d probably prefer to earn 10 MR points on the Amex Gold Rewards Card instead of 1 Air Mile.
+And if I were spending $10 on non-bonused purchases, I’d prefer to earn 13 MR points on the Amex Business Platinum instead of 1 Air Mile.

 It can be a good idea to use the card for purchases when there are bonus offers involved, such as during a Shop the Block or Air Miles Mega Miles event, but otherwise I’d recommend getting this card solely for the signup bonus and using other cards for your purchases.